Downpatrick: Bowls

 Downpatrick Bowling Club is situated on the Old Belfast road, Downpatrick.
 Having been established since the early 1950s it is only over the last several years that they have finally enjoyed a sustained period of success.
 The club won the Irish Bowling Association Junior Cup for the first time in their history in 2006.
 The following year they once again reached the final only to be beaten by Cookstown in a close encounter.
 However the club once again regained the Irish Cup in 2011, with a resounding victory against Kilrea.
 In 2011 Downpatrick also won the PGL Midweek Division 2 title.

 Other sports

 Downpatrick Golf Club has its own club grounds.
 The town also has its own tennis club, Downpatrick Tennis Club.
-Downpatrick has several other clubs that use the facilities of the Down Leisure Centre (run by Down District Council) such as the Lecale Amateur Swimming Club, the Downpatrick School of Lifesaving and the East Down Athletics Club.
+Downpatrick has several other clubs that use the facilities of the Down Leisure Centre (run by Newry, Mourne and Down District Council) such as the Lecale Amateur Swimming Club, the Downpatrick School of Lifesaving and the East Down Athletics Club.

-Downpatrick Golf Club is now known as At Patrick's Golf Club.
+Downpatrick Golf Club is now known as St Patrick's Golf Club.